dlucca1986/SteamOS_Switcher-/README.md

 * **📦 Optimized for Arch-based Distros**
   Specifically tuned for the Arch ecosystem to ensure maximum compatibility and performance.

+  📖 Documentation & Wiki

+For detailed guides and technical information, please visit our Project Wiki.
+You will find:

+    🔑 Sudoers Setup: How to enable passwordless switching (Essential!).

+    🏗️ Architecture: How the Master/Helper system works under the hood.

+    🛠️ Troubleshooting: Solutions for common issues.

+🤝 Acknowledgments & Credits

+This project wouldn't have been possible without the amazing work and guides from the Linux gaming community.
+A special thanks to:

+    The SteamOS & Gamescope Teams: For building the foundation of handheld gaming on Linux.

+    Community Guides: Big thanks to the developers and enthusiasts on Reddit (r/SteamDeck, r/LinuxGaming) and the Arch Wiki contributors whose guides on session management were fundamental to this project.

+    Open Source Contributors: To everyone sharing scripts and ideas to make Linux a better place for gamers.

+Built with ❤️ by a gaming fan for the Linux Community.
+If you like it, leave a ⭐!

 ---

 ## 🚀 Quick Installation